• Skip to main content

 medical collection agency

-We are a leader in medical debt collections serving hundreds of medical practices all across USA.
-High recovery rates.
+We are a leader in medical debt collections, serving hundreds of medical and dental practices across the USA.
+Whether you have self-pay patients or complex insurance disputes, our team handles the nuances of healthcare recovery with precision.

 • A dedicated team of All-American debt collectors, who specialize in collecting medical debt only.